-Goat farming business is profitable, less risky and very easy to manage.
+The goat farming business is profitable, less risky, and very easy to manage.
 It can also be used to create job opportunities and result in economic growth.

 Though there may be little risk, proper care and management will ensure that the business stays profitable.